-(A) The Ohio school facilities commission may approve master plans that incorporate variances from its planning guidelines.
+(A) The Ohio facilities construction commission may approve master plans that incorporate variances from its planning guidelines.
 A master plan may include the renovation of buildings where the cost of renovation exceeds two-thirds the cost of new construction and may include the replacement of facilities where the cost of renovation is less than two-thirds the cost of new construction as calculated under rule 3318-4-01 of the Administrative Code.

 (C) Without limitation, factors to be considered in evaluating such requests include: